RoadieHQ/marketing-site/content/docs/integrations/proxy-sigv4/index.md

 will be available on `https://<your-roadie-url>/api/proxy-sigv4/s3`

 After the role configuration is done, you can click the 'Test Role' button to check if integration configuration has succeeded.

+Please ensure there is a trusted relationship with allows the created role to be assumed.
+For more information please visit: [Accessing AWS Resources](https://roadie.io/docs/details/accessing-aws-resources/)